POSYDON-code/POSYDON/dev-tools/README.md

 ### `validate_binaries.sh`

 Top-level entry point.
 Evolves test binaries on a candidate branch, then compares results against an existing baseline.
+This script will look for baseline HDF5 files stored in `dev-tools/baseline/<branch-name>`, where `main` is the default `<branch-name>`.

 ```bash
 ./validate_binaries.sh <candidate_branch> [baseline_branch] [metallicities] [--loose] [--rtol VALUE] [--atol VALUE] [--skip-evolve]